DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 We find useful to generate the submission file with softwares like Numbers or Excel and save the output as a txt file to ensure that the file is properly formatted.
 For more examples please check our [documentation](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_qc_mm.html#panpipes-sample-submission-file) on sample submission files.

-As we are ingesting CITE-Seq data, we created a protein metadata table, with information on if the antibody was an isotype or a hashing antibody. it is **important** to note that the  first column equivalent to the first column of cellrangers features.tsv.gz.
+As we are ingesting CITE-Seq data, we created a protein metadata table, with information on if the antibody was an isotype or a hashing antibody.
+It is **important** to note that the  first column is equivalent to the first column of cellranger's features.tsv.gz.
 Download the protein metadata table for this tutorial [here](../ingesting_multimodal_data/protein_metadata.txt).

 ## Run panpipes ingest